revunix/TwitchRecorder/README.md

 - `axios`: For making HTTP requests to Twitch API.
 - `streamlink`: For streaming Twitch channels.
 - `ffmpeg`: For processing video streams.
+- `rclone`: For uploading files to cloud storage.

 ## Contribution